-If you feel that you are experiencing health effects due to the IAQ report these to your supervisor.
-If symptoms persist proceed to the Health and Psychological Services for a health evaluation.
+If you feel you are experiencing health effects from an Indoor Air Quality concern, report these to your supervisor.
+If symptoms persist proceed to NCH (Northwest Community Healthcare) in Building M, for a health evaluation.
 It is recommended that employees experiencing repeated discomfort keep a log of when the discomforts occur.
-The log should include some of the following: date, time of day, discomfort, length of time of discomfort, any unusual odors experienced and outside conditions at the time.
-(See Section 14.2 of the EH&S Manual) The recording of events in a log might point to activities taken place inside or outside the building.
+The log should include the following: date, time of day, discomfort, length of time of discomfort, any unusual odors experienced and outside conditions at the time.
+(See Section 14.2-Indoor Air Quality Log of the EH&S (Environmental Health & Safety) Manual).
+Recording events in a daily log might point to activities taking place inside or outside the building.